MidBoss and GaymerX CEO exits after allegations of misconduct

 “Nothing I was saying was untrue, however I wasn’t going to keep talking if there was even a chance of legal action because I didn’t have that kind of money,” said Gausvik to GamesBeat.

 Gausvik worked at MidBoss for eight months in 2015 in quality assurance and as part of the community management, marketing, and team management teams.
-They say they worked closely with Conn, whom they point to as the source of most of the toxic behavior at the studio.
+They said they worked closely with Conn, whom they point to as the source of most of the toxic behavior at the studio.
 According to Gausvik, employees at the studio didn’t have access to a human resources department and they “just had to cope with anything that was weird or not right.”

 “Matt wasn’t the only one perpetuating these kinds of behavior, but I don’t feel comfortable naming the other person at this time because I do not know anything about their ongoing activities, but Matt was definitely the source, like I’d assume the other person only did it because it was seen as acceptable,” said Gausvik.